 The Competition Council is entitled, without prejudice to its right to initiate an investigation on its own initiative, not to pursue the complaint of a natural or legal person who can’t demonstrate a legitimate interest.

-Our lawyers offer professional legal guidance before all the relevant authorities.
-Do not hesitate to contact our law firm for more information related to whichever problem you may face on the matter.
+Our lawyers in Romania offer professional legal guidance before all the relevant authorities.
+Do not hesitate to contact our law firm in Romania for more information related to whichever problem you may face on the matter.